-Be alert to any situation that may constitute a violation of the Code of Conduct so that it can be appropriately addressed as soon as possible.
+Be alert to any situation that may constitute a violation of the Code of Conduct so that it can be appropriatelyaddressed as soon as possible.

-Expectations of DPD France and its subsidiaries with respect to our Business Partners are presented in the Sustainable Procurement Charter.
+Expectations of GeoPost/DPDgroup with respect to our Business Partners are presented in theSustainable Procurement Charter.

-1.4 How to apply this Code of Conduct?
+14. How to apply this Code of Conduct?